anBertoli/go-microservice-project/README.md

 Snap Vault is a simple REST API that performs CRUD operations on galleries and images.
 The application incorporates an authentication system built on top of the concepts of users, keys and permissions.
-The focus of the project is not on the features of the API but on the software structure and architecture.
+The focus of the project is not on the features of the API but on the software structure and layout.

 The repository contains additional scripts and configuration files useful to deploy the REST API on a remote machine and to monitor the runtime behaviour of the application (with Prometheus + Grafana).